Southwell Station

 Project Information:

-Southwell Station is a Savanna Fire Management project located on the remote western Cape York Peninsula in Queensland, approximately 200km from Pormpuraaw.
-It was registered in July 2014 and covers an extensive 145,914.67 hectares.
+Southwell Station is a savanna fire management project located near the Edward River on the Cape York Peninsula, approximately 200km from Pormpuraaw in Far North Queensland.
+It was registered in July 2014 and covers 145,914.67 ha.

 Savanna fire management projects involve the strategic and planned burning of savanna areas during the early dry season.
-The standard methodology requirements involve applying patchwork cool burns early in the year to break up the fuel load.
-This practice limits the spread of high-intensity, uncontrolled wildfires that typically ravage the landscape in the late dry season, directly reducing overall greenhouse gas emissions.
+These cooler, controlled patch burns are designed to break up fuel loads and mitigate the risk of high-intensity, destructive wild fires from occurring in the late dry season, which significantly reduces greenhouse gas emissions.